jbeck0854/GWU_Spring24_Analytics_Project/README.md

 - **Link to Notebooks**: https://drive.google.com/drive/folders/1LJqxoJ7WkJ7wE8mGqGBW6uJik5BfFafd?usp=drive_link

  ## Intended Use & Purpose
  - **Primary Purpose**: This project served as an introduction to Data Analytics and Machine Learning.
 Completion of the project tasks aggregated a variety of analytical coding techniques that were learned during the Fall 2024 semester and on my own time.
 Deliverables, including all notebook scripts and the final portfolio of insights, were completed sequentially in increments.
 The objective was to find a business-oriented dataset from Kaggle, github, or relevant site, import it into a coding environment, gain experience in using data analysis and machine learning packages in Python or R, and leverage these tools to provide an ROI to company "shareholders".
+A number of assumptions on the data were made due to not having a sponsor to consult regarding companies logistics and operations.
  - **Intended users**: Professor Hulseman and classmates.
  - **Out-of-scope use cases**: Any use beyond GWU DNSC 4211, as an educational piece, is out-of-scope.